 I believe this website will also be a wonderful tool that will help your church members grow in their understanding and appreciation of the Bible.
 Thanks so much for encouraging them to come take a look.

-The most valuable tool is this set of discussion questions for the Gospel of John Study Workbook.
+The most valuable tool is actually a sneak peek at the new workbook for the Gospel of John Study Workbook.
 This free sample pack will give you the first five lessons for a book of 35 lessons.
 You’ll have a chance to test them with your small group or Bible study class and see if they work in your setting.
 I developed these questions for a ministry at my church and have used them to good success.
 You can never have too many group study resources.
-And these are free.
-I trust they will spark a lively discussion among your church members.
-Click the picture and you will go to a screen where you can download the PDF document to your computer.
-Make as many copies as you like and adapt them to your own situation.
+I trust these first five lessons will spark a lively discussion among your church members.
+Click the picture and you will go to a screen where you can download the pdf file.

 Partnership for the Common Good is a publication of the White House from several years ago.
 It is designed to help your church extend our common faith in your community.
 From adoption, to helping veterans, to feeding the homeless, this booklet will provide steps and resources to help your congregation accomplish these efforts and many more.
 Perhaps there is someone in your church who could take these ideas and run with them.
 Take a look and see what you think.